What is Clean the World?

 How does Clean the World accomplish its mission?

-Clean the World accomplishes its mission by collecting, recycling, and distributing discarded soaps, shampoos, conditioners, and lotions and gels from participating hospitality partners.
-Clean the World recycles guest room hygiene items at its Recycling Operations Center (ROC) and distributes them for humanitarian purposes with partnering nonprofit organizations.
-The items are distributed domestically and to children and families in communities around the globe.
+Clean the World accomplishes its mission by collecting, recycling, and distributing discarded soap and plastic amenity bottles from participating hospitality partners.
+We recycle guest room hygiene items at operations centers in Orlando, Las Vegas, and Hong Kong, and distribute them for humanitarian purposes with partnering non-profit organizations.
+The items are distributed domestically, and to children and families in communities around the world.

 How does soap save lives?

 Hand washing with soap significantly reduces the impact of two fatal diseases: acute respiratory infection and diarrheal disease.
-These are the top two killers of children less than 5-years-old, and represent an opportunity for recycled soap to become the primary ingredient in Clean the World’s global hygiene revolution.
+These are two of the top killers of children under 5 years old.
+To help save those lives, recycled soap is the primary ingredient in Clean the World’s global hygiene revolution.

 Is the soap safe?

-The soap has been tested by TriTech Laboratories, a Florida state-certified testing facility.
-TriTech infects soap to run through the standard Clean the World recycling process and checks to see what happens.
-As a result of the cleansing process, the soap has been given a 100% clean bill of health.
-All pathogens, including Listeria monocytogenes, Escherichia coli, Pseudomonas aerogenes, Salmonella typhymurium, and Staphylococcus aureus, are successfully removed from the soaps by this patent-pending process.
+Yes.
+The soap has been tested by SGS North America, a Florida state-certified testing facility.
+SGS purposely infects soap, which is then run through the standard Clean the World recycling process.
+As a result of the cleansing process, the soap has been given a 100 percent clean bill of health.
+All pathogens, including listeria monocytogenes, escherichia coli, pseudomonas aerogenes, salmonella typhymurium, and staphylococcus aureus, are successfully removed from the soap by this process.